 - Population growth in Tampa was 1.3% last year and is projected to grow 3.3% annually over the next few years.

 - More than 126,000 new residents are forecast to move to the metropolitan area by 2024.

 - Population growth in the Tampa MSA is expected to be 25% over the next 20 years, with more than 3.8 million people living in the metropolitan area by 2040.

-- GDP of the Tampa MSA is more than $159 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 39% over the last 10 years.
+- GDP of the Tampa MSA is more than $169 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 46% over the last 10 years.

-- Expansions in the business services, tourism, and healthcare industries are projected to drive the growth of the job market in Tampa.
+- Expansions and recovery in the business services, tourism, and healthcare industries are projected to drive the growth of the job market in Tampa.